Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

 Here, the operator $\sigma_{i^- i^+}^-$ cuts the $i^-$th copy of the seed theory in the lower hemisphere from the $i^+$th copy in the upper hemisphere and turns on an $|a_\pm\rangle$ boundary for both.
 Conversely, the operator $\sigma_{i^+ i^-}^+$ removes two copies of the boundary $|a_\pm\rangle$ and glues the $i^-$th copy of the seed theory in the lower hemisphere to the $i^+$th copy in the upper hemisphere.
 Consequently

 in the notation used in section \ref{sec:partition_function_match}.
-Note that the order of the indices $i^+$ and $i^-$ is different in $\sigma^+$ and $\sigma^-$.
+Note that, in eq.~\eqref{eq:def_sigma_pm}, the order of the indices $i^+$ and $i^-$ is different in $\sigma^+$ and $\sigma^-$.
 This is a choice of notation that is convenient in describing the computation of correlation functions

 where $s_\nu \in \{-,+\}$.
 We assume the ordering $\nu < \mu \Rightarrow x_\nu < x_\mu$.
-Since the background in which this correlation function is computed just consists of the trivial interface, any boundaries that should be glued together by a $\sigma^+$ first had to be cut open by the insertion of a $\sigma^-$.
-More generally, a correlator with $n_o$ (ordered) interface changing operators $\sigma^\pm$ can only be non-vanishing if
+In general \eqref{eq:AdS2_dual_orbifold_correlator} is a sum over many gauge fixed contributions or said differently, of contributions arising from many different covering maps.
+Here, we restrict to those contributions for which the boundary condition imposed at infinity is fully transmissive.
+For gauge fixed contribution to the correlator which fall into this class, any boundaries that should be glued together by a $\sigma^+$ first had to be cut open by the insertion of a $\sigma^-$ and thus, such a correlator with $n_o$ gauge fixed interface changing operators $\sigma^\pm$ has to satisfy

 for every $k < n_o$.
 As for the correlation functions of bulk twist fields, we can express the correlator \eqref{eq:AdS2_dual_orbifold_correlator} as a sum over gauge fixed terms.
 Concretely, inserting the definition \eqref{eq:def_sigma_pm} of $\sigma^\pm$, we obtain